-In the following sub-sections, the study and testing are presented and described in-detail, the finalized Green Mind Transferable Service Model for SMEs is presented and visualized, and possible "branches" of the Model are also justified and described.
+In the following sub-sections, the study and testing are presented and described in-detail, the finalized Green Mind Transferable Service Model for SMEs is presented and visualized below.

 a.
 The Study Operations

 The study operations performed by all partners following the same instructions, templates, guidelines and timeline as set in the Testing methodology guidelines.
 The methodological framework consisted of a step-by-step technical analysis of the processes that consists of the following steps in the order they are presented: